 Most cupolas are built for ornamental decoration; however, they can also provide ventilation into attic spaces or serve as light sources.
 In some cases, a weather vane tops off a wood cupola.
 To build your own non-venting cupola, follow these directions.

 Before you begin building, you need to think about the design of your cupola and what kind of wood you will use to build it.
 Cedar or pressure-treated lumber are good choices because they are weather-resistant and rot-resistant.
 You could use hardwoods such as oak or cherry, but they cost more and don't have a traditional or country-style look.

 Step 2 - Size it Correctly

 If you make the cupola too small, it may look awkward on your rooftop.
 But, if you make it too big, it may overpower other architectural elements of your house.
-A good size for most applications would be about 2-feet wide by 2-feet deep.
-The height should be about 3 feet or slightly less, not including the weather vane or finial.
+A good size for most applications would be about two-feet wide by two-feet deep.
+The height should be about three feet or slightly less, not including the weather vane or finial.